South Korea 5-day itinerary: an easy to follow guide

 How do you pay for things in South Korea?
 How much cash should you have?

 Another option would be to purchase the Seoul City Pass.
-That depends a lot on what you plan to do and see, and how many paid attractions you want to include on your list of things to do in Seoul.
+That depends a lot on what you plan to do and see and how many paid attractions you want to include on your list of things to do in Seoul.
 Usually, if you plan to see a few, the price of the City Pass will allow you to save significantly.
 Moreover, the card can have a T-money transportation card function.

 VISA & K-ETA

-Depending on where you are traveling from, you will or won’t need a visa.
+You will or won’t need a visa, depending on where you are traveling from.
 Check your Visa requirements here!

-Currently, South Korea has in place a visa-free online application process for certain eligible countries (you can check the list here) that you must obtain before your trip.
+Currently, South Korea has a visa-free online application process in place for certain eligible countries (you can check the list here) that you must obtain before your trip.

 K-ETA or the Korean Electronic Travel Authorization must be obtained before boarding a flight or ship.
 Here is some useful information regarding the K-ETA visa:

-• The approval process takes more than 72 hours, thus it is useful to apply in advance;
+- The approval process can take more than 72 hours.
+Thus, it is useful to apply in advance;

-• You will need to have accommodation booked before applying for the K-ETA, the address is one of the required information.
+- You will need to have accommodation booked before applying for the K-ETA.
+The address is one of the required information.

-• The validity of the K-ETA visa is of 2 years from the date of approval;
+- The validity of the K-ETA visa is of 2 years from the date of approval;

-• With the K-ETA you can stay in South Korea for 30 to 90 days;
+- With the K-ETA you can stay in South Korea for 30 to 90 days;

-• However, if you are visiting for travel purposes, and plan to return after your first visit, you will have to come back and update your visa with the new hotel address;
+- However, if you are visiting for travel purposes, and plan to return after your first visit, you will have to come back and update your visa with the new hotel address;

-• One person can apply for up to 30 persons and can pay for all at once;
+- One person can apply for up to 30 persons and can pay for all at once;

-• K-ETA price: 10.000 won (around 9-10 USD)
+- K-ETA price: 10.000 won (around 9-10 USD)

 How do you get around from one city to the other